Mitgorakh/snow/README.md

 set termguicolors
 ```

-> For an explanation of this setting, see the vim documentation entry for `termguicolors` (run `:h termguicolors` at the vim command line).
+> For more info, see the vim documentation entry for `termguicolors` (run `:h termguicolors` at the vim command line).

 In some cases, you'll also need to add: